Best MVNOs that use Verizon's network Android Central 2021

 You start at $45/month for unlimited calling, texting, and high-speed data.
 You can add 20GB of hotspot data for $10 more.
 The unlimited plan is also discounted as a family plan with two lines bringing the price down to $30 per month and three or more lines at $25 per month.

 The plan on its own is decent, but the real appeal comes from US Mobile's "Perks'' program, which allows you to get a free subscription with three lines.
 You get another perk with a fourth line.
 There are a lot of great options in music, video, and gaming.
 If you already pay for Netflix, Spotify, or PlayStation Plus, you can save a lot of money.

 - Custom Plan is great for light users

 - Decent value with the Unlimited Plan

-- Ludicrous data speeds
+- Ludicrous data speeds are now included

 - Free digital subscriptions as you add more lines